hpccsystems-solutions-lab/EntertainmentData/README.md

 (B) Display first 50 songs by "garage rock" genre and then count the total.

-(C) Count how many songs was produced by "Prince" in 1984.
+(C) Count how many songs were produced by "Prince" in 1984.

 (D) Who sang "Into Temptation"?